buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ### --repo_env

-This flag set additional environment variables that are available to repository rules executions.
+This flag sets additional environment variables that are available to repository rules executions.
-It's commonly used to set environment variables that are used to augment how toolchains and external repositories are prepared before the build phase.
+It's commonly used to set environment variables that are used to augment how toolchains and external repositories are prepared.

 ```bash
 # Tell Bazel to not detect the CC toolchain automatically from the host machine to improve hermeticity.